-- (a) Employees in Overtime Category 13 are not eligible for On Call or Standby Pay. - (b) Employees in Overtime Category 18 are eligible for Standby pay in cash, notwithstanding any contrary provisions of the Overtime Article, if they meet both of the following criteria: - (1) They are otherwise qualified for Standby pay under Section 2 of this Article, and; - (2) They are required to carry a pager or phone during off duty hours. - (3) Category 18 employees may be eligible for On Call pay, as compensatory time off under the Overtime Article. - (c) Standby and/or pager pay in cash, or compensatory time off at the employee's request, under this Article shall not exceed seven thousand dollars (\$7,000) (or equivalent in compensatory time off) per fiscal year, (beginning with the first full payroll period of the fiscal year), per employee for the following classes: Nuclear Engineer; Gas Utility Engineer; Public Health Risk Assessment Specialist; and the employees of the Enhanced 911 Board.
+- (a) Employees in Overtime Category 13 are not eligible for On Call or Standby Pay. - (b) Employees in Overtime Category 18 are eligible for Standby pay in cash, notwithstanding any contrary provisions of the Overtime Article, if they meet both of the following criteria: - (1) They are otherwise qualified for Standby pay under Section 2 of this Article, and; - (2) They are required to carry a pager or phone during off duty hours. - (3) Category 18 employees may be eligible for On Call pay, as compensatory time off under the Overtime Article. - (c) Standby and/or pager pay in cash, or compensatory time off at the employee's request, under this Article shall not exceed ten thousand dollars (\$10,000) (or equivalent in compensatory time off) per fiscal year, (beginning with the first full payroll period of the fiscal year), per employee.